atomisthq/docs/docs/automations/slack.md

 method.
 The Atomist platform takes care of delivering the message into the right conversation in Slack.

-The following is an example how to send a response message from a command handler.
+The following is an example of how to send a response message from a command handler.

 ```typescript
 export class HelloWorld implements HandleCommand {